expede/varsig/README.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-For example, here's a 2048-bit RS256 signature over some DAG-CBOR:
+For example, an [RS256] signature over some [DAG-CBOR] would be structured as follows:

 ```
     Varisg
   Multiformat                      DAG-CBOR